djblechn-su/BDB2021Cuse/README.md

     receivers lined up)
   - In a balanced offensive formation, both deep safeties are considered **Free Safeties**
-  - **Nickelbacks** as defenders with a y-coordinate within 1.5 yards of a receiver (while not being lined up as an Outside Cornerback or Safety)
+  - **Nickelbacks** are defenders with a y-coordinate within 1.5 yards of a receiver (while not being lined up as an Outside Cornerback or Safety)
   - **Outside Linebackers** are players lined up outside the hashes (shallower than safeties, while also not being lined up as an